Manuel Lujan Jr.

-Manuel Archibald Lujan Jr. (May 12, 1928 – April 25, 2019) was an American politician from New Mexico who served in the U.S. House of Representatives as a Republican from 1969 to 1989 and as the United States Secretary of the Interior from 1989 to 1993.
+Manuel Archibald Lujan Jr. (May 12, 1928 – April 25, 2019) was an American politician from New Mexico who sat in the U.S. House of Representatives as a Republican from 1969 to 1989 and was the United States secretary of the interior from 1989 to 1993.
 He was a colleague of George H. W. Bush in the House from 1969 to 1971.
-In 1989, President Bush named Lujan to his Cabinet.
+In 1989, President Bush named Lujan to his cabinet.

 Early life and education

-Lujan was born in San Ildefonso Pueblo, New Mexico, into the family of Manuel A. Lujan Sr. and Lorenzita (Romero) Lujan.
-His father served as mayor of Santa Fe and was an unsuccessful candidate for governor and Congress.
+Lujan was born in San Ildefonso Pueblo, New Mexico, into the family of Manuel A. Lujan Sr. and Lorenzita (née Romero) Lujan.
+His father was Mayor of Santa Fe and was an unsuccessful candidate for governor and congress.
 Lujan attended Catholic schools in Santa Fe.
-He attended Saint Mary's College of California in 1946, and graduated from the St. Michael's College in Santa Fe in 1950.
+He attended Saint Mary's College of California in 1946 and graduated from the St. Michael's College in Santa Fe in 1950.

 Career

 After college, Lujan went to work for the family insurance company, the Manuel Lujan Agencies, which his father had opened in 1925.
-The Albuquerque-based company remains a leading risk management and insurance firm; in 2002, it was ranked as the most profitable of New Mexico's Hispanic-owned businesses.
+The Albuquerque-based company remains a leading risk management and insurance firm and, in 2002, it was ranked as the most profitable of New Mexico's Hispanic-owned businesses.

 Lujan also followed his father into politics, launching his first campaign with a failed bid for the New Mexico State Senate in 1964.
 Three years later, he helped to found the Republican National Hispanic Assembly.
-Lujan's failed 1964 bid for political office was the last electoral defeat for him; after defeating incumbent Rep. Thomas G. Morris in 1968, he served in Congress for the next two decades.
+Lujan's failed 1964 bid for political office was his last electoral defeat; after defeating the incumbent Rep. Thomas G. Morris in 1968, he sat in Congress for the next two decades.

 Congress

-Throughout the 1970s, Lujan sailed to reelection and built a reputation as a low-key, personable backbencher.
-His legislative interests were largely in line with the western U.S. states priorities of the time, including Indian affairs, nuclear power expansion, and the opening of federal lands to commerce and recreation.
-In 1978, Lujan was the first Hispanic Republican to join the recently formed Congressional Hispanic Caucus.
+Throughout the 1970s, Lujan was re-elected and built a reputation as a low-key, personable backbencher.
+His legislative interests were largely in line with the western U.S. states' priorities of the time, including Indian affairs, nuclear power expansion and the opening of federal lands to commerce and recreation.
+In 1978, he was the first Hispanic Republican to join the recently formed Congressional Hispanic Caucus.

 The 1980s brought new challenges and new prominence for Lujan.
-He nearly lost his seat in 1980 to an unexpectedly strong challenge from Democrat Bill Richardson.
-In the reapportionment that followed, Lujan's district was significantly altered after New Mexico picked up a third district.
+He nearly lost his seat in 1980 to an unexpectedly strong challenge from the Democrat Bill Richardson.
+In the reapportionment that followed, Lujan's district was significantly altered after New Mexico gained a third district.
 The old 1st was a largely rural district that included the northeastern portion of the state, including most of Albuquerque.
-The new 1st was a much more compact and urban district that included three-fourths of Albuquerque.
+The new 1st was a much more compact and urban district that included three-quarters of Albuquerque.

 Due to the new demographics of his district, Lujan stood down as ranking Republican of the House Interior and Insular Affairs Committee and became ranking Republican of the House Science, Space and Technology Committee.

 In addition to his congressional duties, Lujan represented New Mexico as a delegate to every Republican National Convention from 1972 to 2004.
 In 1980, he was a featured speaker at the convention on the night delegates met to nominate a vice presidential candidate.